Brave Grace, 3 years old, is now able to freely play after The Sun brought her a new lightweight wheelchair

 Whizz-Kidz revealed this week that approximately 75,000 UK children need a wheelchair in order to move around.
 But many of them don’t get one from the local services that meets their needs.

-Whizz-Kidz works together with young wheelchair users, their families, and to provide the appropriate wheelchair or equipment.
+Whizz-Kidz works closely with young wheelchair users to ensure that the right wheelchair or equipment is provided for them.

 And disabled children’s charity Newlife strives to get the right equipment at the right time to children who need it.